Mlaiel/iacherie/backend/languages/checkliste.md

 - **5+ translation providers** supported with intelligent routing

 ### **🚀 Ready for Enterprise Deployment**
-The language module is now ready for immediate deployment to production environments, providing comprehensive multilingual support that positions Ainflue as a global leader in AI-powered content creation and localization.
+The language module is now ready for immediate deployment to production environments, providing comprehensive multilingual support that positions iacherie as a global leader in AI-powered content creation and localization.

 ---